 Section 3.
 The officers so elected shall be administered the oaths of office in September and will assume their positions on October 1 and serve a one (1) year term, or until their successors have been duly elected or appointed.

 Section 4.
-Any officer elected or appointed may be removed by the NTMCA Board with the approval of the majority vote of the NTMCA Board whenever, in its judgment, the best interest of the NTMCA would be served thereby.
+Any officer elected or appointed may be removed by a majority vote of the NTMCA Board, whenever, in its judgement to the best interest of the NTMCA would be served.

 ARTICLE VI - VACANCIES